-Though they may not look impressive, your home’s gutters play a big role: They divert rainwater from the roof and away from the foundation, reducing the potential for water damage, rot and other issues.
+Though they may not look impressive, your home’s gutters play a big role in the health of your house.
+They divert rainwater away from the roof and the foundations, reducing the potential for water damage, rot and other issues.

-If your home’s gutters need replacing, the cost of new gutters will depend on the type of material you choose, the size of your home and how much of the project you can do yourself.
+If they need replacing, the cost of new gutters will depend on the type of material you choose, the size of your home and how much of the project you can do yourself.

 The average cost of a complete gutter and downspout replacement is $1,896, including labor and materials.
-A small house with basic vinyl gutters may cost $350 or so, while outfitting a large house with top-of-the-line copper gutters can cost $6,000 or more.
+A small house with basic vinyl gutters may cost $510 or so, while outfitting a large house with top-of-the-line copper gutters can cost $6,900.

 - Vinyl: $3-$8 per foot.
 Vinyl is generally the most economical option, but it is likely to crack and deteriorate more quickly than other materials.